 - Sleep.
 This is the time when your body produces hormones like testosterone.
 If you are not getting enough sleep (and enough equates to around seven-nine hours nightly) it is likely you are not making enough testosterone.
 Researchers recording the sleeping patterns of healthy men have found that their testosterone levels increased the longer they slept.
 As women going through perimenopause and menopause are more likely to have their sleep disrupted by night sweats and sleep disturbances this can potentially disrupt production of hormones like testosterone.

 - Managing blood sugar levels (and insulin production) can support DHEA (a steroid hormone: dehydroepiandrosterone) in the adrenals – this is a precursor to testosterone.
 High sugar or refined carbohydrate consumption in the form of sweets, baked goods, breads, pastries, pasta and juices can increase insulin levels.
 This can cause vitamin and mineral imbalances as well as reduce DHEA production.
-Helen’s key advice here is “to limit these and add protein and/or fibre to each meal for balanced blood sugar.”
+Helen’s key advice here is, “to limit these and add protein and/or fiber to each meal for balanced blood sugar.”
 She also noted that “Alcohol consumption is interconnected with varying levels of blood sugar.
-Initially blood sugar can increase but may lead to big dips in blood sugar (hypoglycaemia) if more than one drink is consumed.
-Following the UK guidelines of no more than 14 units per week, with food is the safest way to drink without impacting your blood sugar levels.”
+Initially blood sugar can increase but may lead to big dips in blood sugar (hypoglycaemia) if more than one drink is consumed.”

 - Ashwagandha has been shown to support women’s physical and psychological condition.
 As we know, testosterone levels in women decreases with age.
 Studies have shown that Ashwagandha can increase testosterone in women to help support their diminished sexual desire.

 Sources & references